Advanced Graduate Study (AGS)

 Are you already an experienced teacher interested in gaining the leadership skills you need to influence policy and practice in your own school and beyond?
 Our 13-month Teacher Leadership Program in Advanced Graduate Study (AGS) might be for you.

 With a dual emphasis on instructional and institutional/policy leadership, our program will empower you to create change by improving pedagogical practices and fostering the kind of collaborative culture that enhances learning for both students and educators.

-As an AGS student, you’ll spend two, three-week summer sessions taking classes at Brandeis on such topics as leadership and authority, assessment, school culture and more.
-In between those summers, you’ll spend the spring and fall semesters back in your own school, taking online classes on facilitation and data, and applying your new leadership skills with the support of a coach from our Education Program.
+As an AGS student, you’ll spend two, three-week summer sessions taking classes at Brandeis in instructional leadership and school change.
+In between those summers, you’ll spend the spring and fall semesters back in your own school, applying your new leadership skills with the support of a coach from our Education Program.
 All participants plan and implement an initiative in their schools, working with colleagues to strengthen some aspect of instruction or school culture.
+You will also take one online class each semester to continue building your repertoire of leadership skills and stances.

 Many graduates serve as mentors, team leaders or instructional coaches.